blmontoya/cartpole/README.md

 All required packages are preinstalled onto the pixi environment.

-* Also, please run the following so you don't have to write "python" at the start of each command:
+* Also, please enter the src directory and run the following command to avoid writing "python" at the start of each command:

     chmod +x *.py